SukanyaKarri/My-Assignments/README.md

 No cleaning required

 **Key Principle:**
-NULL ≠ bad data.
+NULL is not equal to bad data.
 NULL often represents "unknown" or "ongoing," which is meaningful in SaaS analytics.

 ## Task 2: Core SaaS Metrics